MooersLab/MooersLab/README.md

 Text written for grant applications and articles will take even more time because it needs to be highly polished.
 Sufficient time has to be scheduled for it.
-I plan to spend more time rewriting, so you can expect the new words generated in the next bimonthly reports to decline steadily.
+I plan to spend more time rewriting, so you can expect the new words generated in the next bimonthly reports to decline.

 ### What about Mac's Dictation and Voice Control software?